tcltk/tcl/doc/markdown/clock.md

 The time is also determined according to the fields that are present in the preprocessed format string.
 In order of preference:

-1. If the string contains a **%s** format group, representing seconds from the epoch, that group determines the time of day.
+1. If the string contains a \fB%s\fR format group, representing seconds from the epoch, that group determines the time of day.

 2. If the string contains either an hour on the 24-hour clock or an hour on the 12-hour clock plus an AM/PM indicator, that hour determines the hour of the day.
 If the string further contains a group specifying the minute of the hour, that group combines with the hour.
 If the string further contains a group specifying the second of the minute, that group combines with the hour and minute.

-3. If the string contains neither a **%s** format group nor a group specifying the hour of the day, then midnight (**00:00**, the start of the given date) is used.
-The time zone is determined by either the **-timezone** or **-gmt** options, or by using the current time zone.
+3. If the string contains neither a \fB%s\fR format group nor a group specifying the hour of the day, then midnight (\fB00:00\fR, the start of the given date) is used.
+The time zone is determined by either the \fB-timezone\fR or \fB-gmt\fR options, or by using the current time zone.

-If a format string lacks a **%z** or **%Z** format group, it is possible for the time to be ambiguous because it appears twice in the same day, once without and once with Daylight Saving Time.
+If a format string lacks a \fB%z\fR or \fB%Z\fR format group, it is possible for the time to be ambiguous because it appears twice in the same day, once without and once with Daylight Saving Time.
 If this situation occurs, the first occurrence of the time is chosen.
 (For this reason, it is wise to have the input string contain the time zone when converting local times.
 This caveat does not apply to UTC times.)

-If the interpretation of the groups yields an impossible time because a field is out of range, an exception is raised if the **-validate** option is not present or passed as true.
+If the interpretation of the groups yields an impossible time because a field is out of range, an exception is raised if the \fB-validate\fR option is not present or passed as true.
 If passed as false, enough of that field's unit will be added to or subtracted from the time to bring it in range.
 Thus, if attempting to scan or format day 0 of the month, one day will be subtracted from day 1 of the month, yielding the last day of the previous month.

-If the interpretation of the groups yields an impossible time because a Daylight Saving Time change skips over that time, or an ambiguous time because a Daylight Saving Time change skips back so that the clock observes the given time twice, and no time zone specifier (**%z** or **%Z**) is present in the format, the time is interpreted as if the clock had not changed.
+If the interpretation of the groups yields an impossible time because a Daylight Saving Time change skips over that time, or an ambiguous time because a Daylight Saving Time change skips back so that the clock observes the given time twice, and no time zone specifier (\fB%z\fR or \fB%Z\fR) is present in the format, the time is interpreted as if the clock had not changed.

 # Format groups

-The following format groups are recognized by the **clock scan** and **clock format** commands.
+The following format groups are recognized by the \fBclock scan\fR and \fBclock format\fR commands.

 **%a**
-: On output, produces an abbreviation (*e.g.,* **Mon**) for the day of the week in the given locale.
+: On output, produces an abbreviation (\fIe.g.,\fR \fBMon\fR) for the day of the week in the given locale.
 On input, matches the name of the day of the week in the given locale (in either abbreviated or full form, or any unique prefix of either form).

 **%A**
-: On output, produces the full name (*e.g.,* **Monday**) of the day of the week in the given locale.
+: On output, produces the full name (\fIe.g.,\fR \fBMonday\fR) of the day of the week in the given locale.
 On input, matches the name of the day of the week in the given locale (in either abbreviated or full form, or any unique prefix of either form).

 **%b**
-: On output, produces an abbreviation (*e.g.,* **Jan**) for the name of the month in the given locale.
+: On output, produces an abbreviation (\fIe.g.,\fR \fBJan\fR) for the name of the month in the given locale.
 On input, matches the name of the month in the given locale (in either abbreviated or full form, or any unique prefix of either form).

 **%B**
-: On output, produces the full name (*e.g.,* **January**) of the month in the given locale.
+: On output, produces the full name (\fIe.g.,\fR \fBJanuary\fR) of the month in the given locale.
 On input, matches the name of the month in the given locale (in either abbreviated or full form, or any unique prefix of either form).

 **%c**
 : On output, produces a localized representation of date and time of day; the localized representation is expected to use the Gregorian calendar.
-On input, matches whatever **%c** produces.
+On input, matches whatever \fB%c\fR produces.

 **%C**
 : On output, produces the number of the century in Indo-Arabic numerals.
 On input, matches one or two digits, possibly with leading whitespace, that are expected to be the number of the century.